roundcube/roundcubemail-helpdocs/en_US/mail/organization.rst

 How to Move Messages to Folders
 -------------------------------

-Sorting messages to individual folders is as simple as that: drag a message from the list with the mouse and drop it onto the folder you want it to move to.
+Filing messages to specific folders is as simple as dragging a message from the list with the mouse and dropping it on the folder you want it moved to.
 That also works with :ref:`multiple messages selected <mail-list-select>`.

 If the target folder is a subfolder and not currently visible, just hold the mouse over the parent folder while dragging and it'll expand automatically after two seconds.
 Move the mouse (while dragging) over the folder list footer to let it scroll